Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Renormalisation group evolution

 \subsection{Calculation of the anomalous dimensions}

 The RG evolution below the weak scale in the presence of the heavy quarks can be calculated from the mixing of the operators in Eq.~\eqref{eq:Leff}.
 The one-loop results are fully known (see, e.g., Ref.~\cite{Hisano:2012cc}).
-The two-loop mixing of the dipole operators has been presented in Ref.~\cite{Misiak:1994zw}.
-As a cross check we have reproduced all these results in the literature (taking into account the different normalization of operators, see App.~\ref{app:ADM} for details).
+The two-loop mixing of the dipole operators has been presented in Refs.~\cite{Misiak:1994zw, Gorbahn:2005sa}.
+As a cross check we have reproduced all these results in the literature (see App.~\ref{app:scheme} for details).
 The two-loop mixing of the four-fermion operators among themselves and into the dipole operators is presented here for the first time.

 We calculate the anomalous dimensions by extracting the divergent parts of the insertions of all operators into appropriate Greens functions (see Fig.~\ref{fig:running2loop} for sample diagrams involving the bottom quark).
 We use dimensional regularisation, working in $d=4-2\epsilon$ space-time dimensions, and employ the method of infrared rearrangement (IRA) described in Ref.~\cite{Chetyrkin:1997fm} to disentangle infrared from ultraviolet poles.
+For the whole computation we work in generic $R_{\xi_g}$ gauge for SU$(3)_c$, which provides further checks for the correctness of the computation.